Robots in the Wild: Challenges in Deploying Robust Autonomy for Robotic Exploration

 - AI – what is its role in exploration research and big-data driven discovery?

-- Is Earth observation lagging behind consumer technology?
+- Earth observation -- is it lagging behind consumer technology?
 How can roboticists help bridge the gap?

 Robots in the Wild is a 1-day workshop held on July 12 at RSS 2020.
 The schedule will include invited speakers as well as spotlight presentations and poster sessions for accepted papers.
-We have 5 confirmed speakers and 2 invited speakers, so conservatively, we have planned for 6 invited talks.
-10 selected contributions will be split into 2 sets of short talks, 5 minutes and 7 minutes each.
+Up to 10 selected contributions will be selected for short talks.

 Submitted papers should be no more than 6 pages, not including references.
 Please submit your papers in this format.Submit